How To Clean A Boar Hair Brush: A Step-By-Step-Guide

 Boar bristle brushes are known for their excellent scalp oil-distributing properties.
 Also, they strip any dead hair strands stuck in the bristles.
 Hence, it is essential to clean them properly to maintain healthy hair.
 Check out the infographic below to learn how to clean and maintain a boar bristle brush.

 Boar bristle hair brushes are excellent for managing frizz and distributing natural scalp oils throughout the hair strands.
 They have soft bristles that easily glide through the hair and minimize hair breakage, and as such, these brushes are great for delicate hair.
 However, they are prone to buildup and require proper maintenance.
-Therefore, cleaning your boar hair brush is an essential part of grooming and maintaining healthy hair.
+Therefore, it is important to clean a boar hair brush.
+It is an essential part of grooming and maintaining healthy hair.
 Follow the steps discussed in the article to clean the hairbrush.
 We also shared tips to help you use it correctly to get the desired results.

 Frequently Asked Questions